-Unlike a solar-only system, with a solar plus battery storage system, you can continue to produce and use your solar energy even when the grid is down.
-If you have a home solar system without a battery, you will not have power during a power outage.
+Real-time production also means if you have a home solar system without a battery, you will not have power during a power outage.

 Outsmart Time of Use Rates

-Frequently Asked Questions About Adding Battery Backup To Existing Solar
+Frequently Asked Questions About Adding Battery Backup to Existing Solar

-Where do you install the solar battery?We recommend you install your battery in a place away from direct sunlight or heavy rain.
+We recommend you install your battery in a place away from direct sunlight or heavy rain.
 If possible, we will install in a garage or carport.
 The battery will be mounted to your wall above the ground.

 After installation, we monitor your battery 24/7 to make sure it’s working.
 We also set you up with monitoring so you can check on your battery performance at any time.